Catch-Only-One: Non-Transferable Examples for Model-Specific Authorization

-\paragraph{Convolution as matrix multiplication} The convolution operation can be represented as a matrix multiplication by \textit{unfolding} the input tensor into a matrix and the kernel into a matrix and then performing the matrix multiplication.
-The resulting matrix can be \textit{folded} back into a tensor to obtain the output of the convolution operation.
-Due to the application of convolution in image processing, the unfolding and folding operations are also known as \textit{im2col} and \textit{col2im}, respectively. \begin{lemma}[Convolution as Matrix Multiplication] The convolution operation can be represented as a matrix multiplication by unfolding the input tensor $x$ into a matrix $X' \in \mathbb{R}^{c_1 k_h k_w \times h' w'}$ and the kernel $k$ into a matrix $K' \in \mathbb{R}^{c_2 \times c_1 k_h k_w}$, where $h'$ and $w'$ are the height and width of the output tensor.
-By processing matrix multiplication $Y' = K' X' + b$, we can obtain the output tensor $Y' \in \mathbb{R}^{c_2 \times h' w'}$ and then fold it back into a tensor $Y \in \mathbb{R}^{c_2 \times h' \times w'}$. \end{lemma} \begin{proof} We provide only a sketch of the proof here, which can be easily verified by the definition of the convolution operation.
-For the input tensor $X$ and its unfolded matrix $X'$, we only need to extract each local patch of the input tensor that corresponds to the kernel size and reshape it into a column vector, which is called a Toeplitz matrix.
-The kernel $K$ can be reshaped into a matrix $K'$ by stacking the kernel channels and kernel dimensions into a single dimension.
-The output tensor $Y$ can be obtained by performing the matrix multiplication $Y' = K' X'$.
-Finally, we reshape the output matrix $Y'$ back into a tensor $Y$ by folding it into the original shape of the output tensor.
-Note that in this simple scenario, we only need to reshape the output matrix $Y'$ into a tensor $ Y$.
-However, a more complex scenario requires folding the output matrix. \end{proof}
+\myparagraph{Convolution as Matrix Multiplication} Unfolding the input and kernel into matrices reduces convolution to matrix multiplication; folding the result recovers the output tensor.
+In image processing these reshapes are known as \textit{im2col} and \textit{col2im}. \begin{lemma}[Convolution as Matrix Multiplication] The convolution operation can be represented as a matrix multiplication by unfolding the input tensor $X$ into a matrix $X' \in \mathbb{R}^{c_1 k_h k_w \times h' w'}$ and the kernel $K$ into a matrix $K' \in \mathbb{R}^{c_2 \times c_1 k_h k_w}$, where $h'$ and $w'$ are the height and width of the output tensor.
+By processing matrix multiplication $Y' = K' X' + b$, we can obtain the output tensor $Y' \in \mathbb{R}^{c_2 \times h' w'}$ and then fold it back into a tensor $Y \in \mathbb{R}^{c_2 \times h' \times w'}$. \end{lemma} \begin{proof} We sketch the argument.
+Each local patch of $X$ matching the kernel footprint is reshaped into a column of the Toeplitz matrix $X'$; $K$ is reshaped into $K'$ by stacking its channel and spatial dimensions.
+Then $Y' = K' X'$ produces the output, which is folded back to $Y$.
+In this simple case folding reduces to a reshape; more general settings (stride, padding) require the full fold. \end{proof}

+\myparagraph{Operator scope used in Section~\ref{sec:theory}} Section~\ref{sec:theory}'s $W$ is the per-architecture \emph{local} first-layer operator: the unfolded per-patch kernel $K' \in \mathbb{R}^{c_2 \times c_1 k_h k_w}$ of Lemma~\ref{lem:convolution-matrix} for convolutional fronts ($\mathbb{R}^{64\times 147}$ for ResNet-50's $7\!\times\!7$ stem), the post-embedding input projection of the first attention block for transformer fronts, and the input weight matrix for fully-connected fronts.
+Preprocessing (resize, clipping, channel normalization) is applied before recoding; $\delta$ is sampled in $W$'s standardized coordinates and lifted to the native input via the architecture-specific fold/tile/embed map.